Java vs. JavaScript: What's the Difference?

 Written by Coursera Staff • Updated on

-It’s important to know the differences between Java and JavaScript, two popular programming languages.
+It’s important to know the difference between Java and JavaScript, two popular programming languages.
 Read on to explore the differences, uses, and pros and cons of both.

 [Featured image] A Javascript developer writes code at their computer.